 Additional tips for staying at Hobbitówa

 - Arrive with your groceries so you can properly enjoy your escape from civilization.
-There is a little grocery store called Delikatesy Piotruś Pan in the village of Krzywcza if you need to run out and get something.
+There is a little grocery store called Delikatesy Piotruś Pan in the village of Krzywcza located at Krzywcza 32 if you need to run out and get something.
 It’s within walking distance of the house.

 - Bring books or games for kids.
 There is no working TV or internet.
 This place is meant to bring families closer.

 - Hobbitówa is a perfect place for creative types.
-If you need to finish that book, paint that painting or write that song, you will find the isolation of this house to your advantage.
+If you need to finish that book, paint that painting or write that song, you will find the isolation of this house conducive to inspiration and deep focus.

 In essence, staying at Hobbitówa was a dream come true for us.
 Not only because we love the Lord of the Rings and the world created by J.R.R.
 Tolkien, but also because we are curious about people who are so passionate about something, that they turn their dreams into reality.
 Not to mention, experiencing the amazing craft of Mr Bogdan Pękalski, meeting him and hearing his story, was very inspirational for us.